djinilabs/timeclout/docs/architecture/api-design.md

-# TT3 API Design & GraphQL Schema
+# TimeClout API Design & GraphQL Schema

 ## Overview

-TT3 exposes a comprehensive GraphQL API that provides type-safe access to all business operations.
+TimeClout exposes a comprehensive GraphQL API that provides type-safe access to all business operations.
 The API is built with performance, security, and developer experience in mind, featuring automatic code generation, user caching, and comprehensive authorization controls.

 ## 🏗️ Architecture Overview